-Although Kuala Lumpur is usually the main destination which draws tourists from all over the globe to visit Malaysia, there are tonnes of other places for you to choose and spend your vacation here.
+Although Kuala Lumpur is usually the main destination that draws tourists from all over the globe to visit Malaysia.
+There are lots of other places for you to choose from and spend your vacation here.

 Coined as the ‘Amsterdam of the East’ it is based in the south of Malaysia and just over two hours from Singapore.

-In my opinion, Melaka in Malaysia is the one place which truly celebrates all of these cultures in Malaysia and it’s waiting here for you to enjoy.
+In my opinion, Melaka in Malaysia is the one place that truly celebrates all of these cultures in Malaysia and it’s waiting here for you to enjoy.